 Position Statement: Dilation of sinuses, any method (e.g., balloon, etc.)

-Sinus ostial dilation (e.g. balloon ostial dilation) is an appropriate therapeutic option for selected patients with sinusitis.
-This approach may be used alone to dilate a sinus ostium (frontal, maxillary, or sphenoid) or in conjunction with other instruments (eg, microdebrider, forceps).
+Sinus ostial dilation (e.g. balloon ostial dilation) is a therapeutic option for selected patients with chornic rhinosinusitis (CRS) and recurrent acute rhinosinusitis (RARS) who have failed appropriate medical therapy.
+Clinical diagnosis of CRS and RARS should be based on symptoms of sinusitis and supported by nasal endoscopy documenting sinonasal abnormality or mucosal thickening on computed tomography of the paranasal sinuses.
+This approach may be used alone to dilate an obstructed sinus ostium (frontal, maxillary, or sphenoid) or in conjunction with other instruments (eg, microdebrider, forceps).
 The final decision regarding use of techniques or instrumentation for sinus surgery is the responsibility of the attending surgeon.

 - Achar P., Duvvi S. & Kumar B.N.
 Endoscopic dilatation sinus surgery (FEDS) versus functional endoscopic sinus surgery (FESS) for treatment of chronic rhinosinusitis: a pilot study.
 Acta Otorhinolaryngol Ital.
 2012; 32, 314-319.

 - Atkins J, Truitt T. In-office balloon dilation of the ethmoid infundibulum.
 Operative Techniques in Otolaryngology.
 2010; 21:102-106.

 - Bikhazi N et al. Standalone balloon dilation versus sinus surgery for chronic rhinosinusitis: a prospective, multicenter, randomized, controlled trial with 1-year follow-up.
 Am J Rhinol All.
 2014;28:323-9.